Virus testing, tracking still plagued by reporting delays

 The state lab in New York was taking up to three days to report results to patients.
 California officials said the statewide turnaround time was 48 to 72 hours, depending on the lab.
 In Utah, anecdotal information suggested that results took 24 to 72 hours.

-Most of the 10 states surveyed said they did not have data on turnaround times for commercial labs operating in their state, creating another information gap.
+Most of the 10 states surveyed said they did not have data on turnaround times for commercial labs in their state, creating another information gap.
 Health experts said this was not unusual, that state health departments have not typically been responsible for tracking individual laboratory turnaround times.

 “It’s a good question of who should be responsible for tracking this information and providing it back to the public,” said Kelly Wroblewski, director of infectious diseases with the Association of Public Health Laboratories.